 img tag.
 The alt tag of any image on your site should describe what’s on it.
 Screen readers for the blind and visually impaired will read out this text and therefore make your image accessible.

 alt tags and

 This is a complete HTML image tag:

-The alt and title attributes of an image are commonly referred to as alt tag or alt text and title tag even though they’re not technically tags.
+The alt and title attributes of an image are commonly referred to as alt tag or alt text and title tag – even though they’re not technically tags.
 The alt text describes what’s on the image and the function of the image on the page.
-So if you have an image that’s used as a button to buy product X, the alt text would say: “button to buy product X”.
+So if you are using an image as a button to buy product X, the alt text should say: “button to buy product X.”

-The alt tag is used by screen readers, the browsers used by blind and visually impaired people, to tell them what is on the image.
-The title attribute is shown as a tooltip when you hover over the element, so in the case of an image button, the button could contain an extra call-to-action, like “Buy product X now for $19!”.
+The alt tag is used by screen readers, which are browsers used by blind and visually impaired people, to tell them what is on the image.
+The title attribute is shown as a tooltip when you hover over the element, so in the case of an image button, the image title could contain an extra call-to-action, like “Buy product X now for $19!”.

-Each image should have an alt text.
-Not just for SEO purposes but also because blind and visually impaired people otherwise won’t know what the image is for.
-A title attribute is not required.
-It can be useful but in most cases, leaving it out shouldn’t be much of an issue.
+Each image should have an alt text, not just for SEO purposes but also because blind and visually impaired people won’t otherwise know what the image is about, but a title attribute is not required.
+It can be useful but in most cases, leaving it out shouldn’t be too much of an issue.

 But what if an image doesn’t have a purpose?

 If you have images in your design that are purely there for design reasons, you’re doing it wrong, as those images should be in your CSS and not in your HTML.
-If you really can’t change it, give it an empty alt attribute, like so:
+If you really can’t change these images, give them an empty alt attribute, like so:

 The empty alt attribute makes sure that screen readers skip over the image.